uber/rides-android-sdk/README.md

 For full documentation about our API, visit our Developer Site.

-## Migrating from a previous version
-As the Uber Android SDK get closer to a 1.0 release, the API's will become more stable.
-In the meantime, be sure to check out the changelog to know what differs!

 ## Contributing

 We :heart: contributions.
 Found a bug or looking for a new feature?
 Open an issue and we'll respond as fast as we can.
 Or, better yet, implement it yourself and open a pull request!
-We ask that you include tests to show the bug was fixed or the feature works as expected.
+We ask that you open an issue to discuss feature development prior to undertaking the work and that you include tests to show the bug was fixed or the feature works as expected.

 ## MIT Licensed